ROGR3/LepikJS/Readme.md

 // Keyboard events
 lepik.keyTap(char)
-//Char need to be single letter lepik.write(string, duration)
+// Alphabet char needs to be single letter
+// Char can be special key too (shift, windows, clear,...)
+// In case of multi-word words they are split with "-". (left-shift, right-shift,left-windows,...)
+// In case you want to join multiple keys use "+" ("left-shift+b", "left-shift+x")
+lepik.write(string, duration)
 //Duration is optional.
 Default is 0.1